Ironing Apparently, it concerns us all and from time to time new studies appear. The following research is from September 2015.

 Other conclusions from the research:

-- 2 percent have deliberately ruined a partner's garment by ironing.
+- 2 percent have deliberately ruined a partner's garment while ironing.

 - Women burn themselves more often than men.

-- 9 percent of Dutch people who never iron outsource it (we are happy to do it for you).
+- 9 percent of Dutch people who never iron outsource it (we’re happy to do it for you).

-- Dutch people iron an average of 1 hour and 9 minutes per week.
+- Dutch people iron for an average of 1 hour and 9 minutes per week.

-- Sunday is the most popular day for ironing.
+- Sunday is the most popular ironing day.

 - 5 percent of Dutch people iron underwear.